 There is Wi-Fi at the Hydraulic Lake campground but not the McCulloch Reservoir campground.
 It is free for the first 30 minutes and then paid after that.
 Great for email but probably not Netflix!

 These campgrounds are rustic and do not have shower facilities.
 However, both are on Hydraulic Lake.
-The water is bracing but the weather is warm.
+The water is bracing.
+It's been a cool spring so far, but there's still time for that to change for race weekend!
 If you’re driving, maybe bring your standup paddle board…

 Campfires are allowed in the designated fire pits.